Sans Serif vs Serif

 Pros & Cons of Serif Fonts

-Serif fonts have little feet-like strokes extending from letters.
-While there are exceptions, serif fonts or typefaces are widely known as being traditional, conservative, elegant, formal, or established.
-Serif fonts are arguably more readable, but only in printed works.
-Books, newspapers and magazines most often use serif fonts for large bodies of copy because serifs make letters distinctive and easy for our brain to distinguish individual letters.
-However, a serif fonts readability on a desktop, tablet or mobile phone can get a little muddy because of screen resolution.
-But with technology like retina display and 4k screens, serif fonts are becoming more readable on the web.
+Serif fonts have a typeface that is arguably more readable, but only in printed works.
+Books, newspapers and magazines most often use serif fonts for large bodies of text because serifs make letters distinctive and easy for our brain to distinguish individual letters.
+Historically, a serif font’s readability on a desktop, tablet or mobile phone can get a little muddy because of typical screen resolution.
+However, with technology like retina display and 4k screens, serif fonts are becoming more readable on the web as well.

 Pros & Cons of Sans-Serif Fonts

-Sans-serif fonts do not have serifs, or little feet-like strokes extending from the bars or beams of the letters.
+Sans-serif fonts do not have serifs (remember those little feet-like strokes?) extending from the bars or beams of their letters.
+This more simple design brings different uses and connotations.
 While there are exceptions, sans-serif fonts are typically associated with being modern, clean, young, and friendly.
-Sans-serif fonts are more readable than serif fonts on a screen.
-While serif letters can get muddy because of screen resolution, sans serif letters are so simple in design that they do not.

 So who cares?

-When it comes to serif vs sans-serif, does it even matter?
-Well, let’s take a look at some of the most popular sans-serif logos, in a serif font.
+When it comes to serif vs sans-serif, does what you choose even matter?
+Well, let’s take a look at some of the most popular sans-serif logos in a serif font:

-We are so used to seeing these logos sans-serif, that seeing a serif logo with serif fonts feel obviously wrong.
-It completely changes the look, feel, and perception of the brand.
+We are so used to seeing these logos sans-serif, that seeing the logo with serif fonts feels off.
+The text doesn’t change, but the font completely changes the look, feel, and perception of the brand.
 When you replace a sans-serif font that can make a brand feel young and friendly, with a serif font, the brand suddenly feels uncomfortably formal.

-With many of these brands, it feels unnatural to have them looking so youthful and modern.
-Without a serif font they no longer feel classic or timeless, and perhaps even less established.
-They feel abnormally, even questionably modern.
-It’s as if these brands have lost maturity and elegance, just by the sans-serif font.
+With many of these brands, it feels unnatural to have the text looking so youthful and modern.
+Without a serif font they no longer feel as classic or timeless, and even come off as less established.
+It’s as if these brands have lost maturity and elegance, just by shifting to the sans-serif font.

-Fonts have a large voice when it comes to your brand and sans serif vs serif is one aspect that can make a big impact.
+As we’ve established, fonts have a large voice when it comes to your logo or brand, and sans-serif vs serif is one aspect that can make a big impact.
 So how is your brand looking?
 Is the font evoking the right personality of your brand?
 Does the font support the overall look and feel of your brand?
 If not, it might be time for a redesign.